TSIA Intelligence: Designing and Validating TSIA's First AI Experience

 Post-Launch Research

-After launch, I ran mixed-method research using analytics, surveys, interviews, and membership call reviews to understand how members used the experience and identify ways to improve adoption.
+After launch, I ran mixed-methods research, analytics, surveys, interviews, and member call reviews to identify adoption opportunities and areas for improvement.

-Revealing an opportunity to become the first stop for answers.
+used it as a backup tool, revealing an opportunity to make it the first stop for answers.

 Impact

-TSIA Intelligence evolved from TSIA's first AI feature into its flagship AI experience, helping establish the organization's AI strategy while driving measurable adoption and engagement.
+TSIA Intelligence grew from the first AI feature to the flagship AI experience, establishing the organization’s AI strategy and driving measurable adoption.

-95 → 224 weekly questions from paid members after campaign launch
+increase in weekly usage.
+95 → 224 weekly questions from paid members after campaign launch.

 Reflection